 Others have mentioned that the swordfish tastes like the tuna fish, and it has a perfect consistency, which is unlike the Cod or Haddock.
 With its dense texture, some have said it does not readily fall apart when sliced.

 It is not similar to pork meat, it does not also have the salty pungency of the fish varieties available.
 It is seen as not particularly distinctive, with many agreeing to its steak-like nature with all its heaviness and meatiness.

 Mentions have been made of the swordfish tasting like chicken and seeing its only difference: it has scales instead of feathers and a long beak.
 The swordfish is a white-fleshed fish that is rapidly gaining popularity with steaks, as mentioned earlier.

 The mild taste of the swordfish is perfect for those who are unsure about their love for fish.
 There are some redder areas of the fish with a more robust flavor that can easily be cut off.
 People also use the swordfish for making kebabs aside from using it for steaks.

 Do make sure you trim the inedible and tough skin before and after cooking.
 The FDA also put out specific guidelines about the swordfish containing certain levels of mercury and some other chemicals which might be unsafe for pregnant women and little children.
 Do take special care when you choose to eat the swordfish.

 The mildly sweet flavor of the swordfish has made it perfect for the addition of appropriate sauces and marinades.
 Its meat is so firm that those who are not fans of eating fish can be comfortable with it.

-If the recipe includes Tuna, you can replace it with the swordfish; you only need to poach it slowly in olive oil, while still flaking it into a salad.
+If the recipe includes tuna, you can replace it with the swordfish; you only need to poach it slowly in olive oil while still flaking it into a salad.
 It becomes meaty and mouth-filling this way.
 Although generally, the swordfish is usually not the right candidate for poaching or even deep-frying.